-The bulk of day visitation to the Port Campbell National Park occurs between 11am and 6.00pm during January; ironically this is the time of the day when the light for photography and viewing is at it's flattest.
+The bulk of day visitation to Port Campbell National Park at this time of year occurs between 11am and 6pm when the tour buses and day traffic arrive from Melbourne.
+Ironically, this is the time of the day when the light for photography and viewing is at its flattest.

 If you’re staying close then that’s no drama.
 You could plan to forage your way around the 12 Apostles Food Artisan Trail during this time and load up a picnic hamper for a sunset to remember?
 Or you could take a leaf out of the book (or paws) of some of our local wildlife and do like a kangaroo.
 Take a nap during the middle of the day and get active at dusk and dawn.
 Seriously!
 When was the last time you treated yourself to an afternoon nap?